Lacalle Pou with a green message in London: Uruguay “is among the strongest democracies in the world”

 So much for the perfectly appropriate finger-wagging at the rest of the world, particularly the largest economies.
 Ms Arbeleche moved on to explain how Uruguay has been working to develop a financial strategy that could be a model for the rest of the world.
 “We are thinking of linking the cost of borrowing to certain things such as environmental targets.
 Those countries that live up to their commitments should pay lower interest.
 Countries will have an incentive to perform better because they will be rewarded.”

 She said Uruguay is looking at introducing a bond that is linked to sustainability.
 “We are incorporating two climate outcomes into our bonds; the reduction of greenhouse gasses and the preservation of native forestry.
-We are looking at embedding in the bonds a mechanism whereby you pay less or more interest according to global your climate change policy and commitment.”
+We are looking at embedding in the bonds a mechanism whereby you pay less or more interest according to your climate change policy and commitment.”

 Ms Arbaleche suggested that the initiative needs the cooperation of a number of institutions, which has slowed the project.
 But she is clearly bullish about it and determined to press ahead with the strategy – and to take it to take it to the rest of the word.
 “This can be reproduced in other countries,” she said.
 “We have been speaking with the World Bank and asked them to put funds into sharing this idea.”